UK economy extends recovery from COVID crash, growth seen fading | Business

 Hopes for a swift rebound have faded as businesses struggle to cope with social distancing rules and many people remain reluctant to travel on public transport or go to crowded places.
 Tensions between London and Brussels over a post-Brexit trade deal are also mounting.

-Furthermore, unemployment is expected to rise sharply because Sunak has ruled out extending his coronavirus job retention scheme which is due to expire at the end of October.
-Parliament's Treasury Committee on Friday urged Sunak to "carefully consider" a targeted extension of the scheme and other support measures.
+JOB PROTECTION CALLS Furthermore, unemployment is expected to rise sharply because Sunak has ruled out extending his coronavirus job retention scheme which is due to expire at the end of October.

-The pound fell slightly against the dollar as Friday's data showed output in Britain's dominant services sector was a bit weaker than expected, growing by 6.1% in July against expectations for growth of 7.0%.
-This included a 141% jump in accommodation and food as lockdown measures eased, but that sector's output was still 60% lower than its February level.
+Parliament's Treasury Committee urged Sunak to "carefully consider" a targeted extension of the scheme and other support measures, a call echoed by the head of a major employer group.
+Carolyn Fairbairn, director-general of the Confederation of British Industry said she was in "deep conversation" with the government about a more selective version of the job subsidies scheme to avoid long-term job losses.

+"We need to make sure that other countries, for example, Germany, France, Australia, others who have put in place schemes like this, don't steal a march on our economy at this time," she told Sky News.
+The pound fell slightly against the dollar as Friday's data showed output in Britain's dominant services sector was a bit weaker than expected.
 Growth in the much smaller manufacturing and construction sectors exceeded forecasts.
-Complicating the outlook, Brexit risks have resurfaced.

 ALSO READ